GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Introduction

-The main contributions of this paper are as follows: \begin{enumerate} \item A \emph{unified heterogeneous graph representation} that jointly encodes OpenMP task DAG topology, CFG-derived code semantics, and runtime context (per-core DVFS, thermal state, utilization) through typed nodes and edges, enabling explicit modeling of cross-layer performance interactions.
+The main contributions of this paper, which establishes \modelname{} as AI infrastructure for autonomous embedded agents, are: \begin{enumerate} \item A \emph{unified heterogeneous graph representation} for AI agents that jointly encodes OpenMP task DAG topology, CFG-derived code semantics, and runtime context (per-core DVFS, thermal state, utilization) through typed nodes and edges, enabling explicit modeling of cross-layer performance interactions critical for autonomous decision-making.

-\item An \emph{evidential multi-task prediction framework} providing calibrated uncertainty quantification through Normal-Inverse-Gamma heads, producing both aleatoric and epistemic uncertainty in a single forward pass for risk-aware scheduling on embedded systems.
+\item An \emph{evidential prediction framework} supporting multi-task learning with calibrated uncertainty quantification through Normal-Inverse-Gamma heads, producing both aleatoric and epistemic uncertainty in a single forward pass.
+We validate on makespan prediction; the architecture extends to energy and hardware counter targets.
+This provides essential AI safety infrastructure for risk-aware scheduling on embedded systems where overconfident predictions can cause thermal violations or hardware damage.